NVIDIA-RTX/NVIGI-Core/docs/Development.md

   * This allows us to catch any exceptions out in the wild and produce mini-dumps for debugging
 * If your plugin has custom error codes make sure to follow the guidelines provided in `nvigi_result.h`
 * If a large memory allocation needs to cross plugin (NOT host) boundaries you must use `nvigi::types::string or vector`
-  * This ensures C ABI compatibility and consistent memory allocation and de-allocation (see bellow for assistance if new data type needs to be implemented)
+  * This ensures C ABI compatibility and consistent memory allocation and de-allocation (see below for assistance if new data type needs to be implemented)
 * When accessing shared data or interfaces which are version 2 or higher **always check the version before accessing any members**

 It is worth noting that there are some exceptions when it comes to C ABI compatibility compliance and rules.
 They apply **only to the NON PRODUCTION plugins** which are used as helpers or debugging tools.
-Good example would be the `nvigi.plugin.imgui`, it is perfectly fine to use STL `std::function` and lambdas to provide UI rendering functions for your plugin(s) **as long as these code section are compiled out in production**.
+A good example would be the `nvigi.plugin.imgui`, it is perfectly fine to use STL `std::function` and lambdas to provide UI rendering functions for your plugin(s) **as long as these code sections are compiled out in production**.

 ### Thread Safety